luftdanmark/luftdanmark.github.io/blog_jekyll/_posts/2016-10-20-finding-parking-spots.md

 **98%** range for my test set. ***That's scary good***.

 Now you might be thinking,
 >98%?
 That's ridiculous.
-Isn't that just because of overfitting?
+Isn't that just because of overfitting? [^2]
 >
 > -- <cite>you, probably</cite>

+[^2]: Overfitting is when your model starts to memorize the data you used to train it rather than learn how to generalize.
+This results in models which work well during training, but fail when faced with data they haven't seen before.

 Good question.
 When you ran `retrain.py`, unless you explicitly specified otherwise, it automatically set aside 10% of the images for a validation set and